-This I consider as a confession because it has always been my habit to always advise to other people that failure is a huge part of learning, that it is okay to fail because it is an essential step to success.
-I would also always post in my social media accounts about this that you would think I am really good in handling failure.
+This I consider as a confession because it has always been my habit to always advise other people that failure is a huge part of learning, that it is okay to fail because it is an essential step to success.
+I would also often post in my social media accounts about this that you would think I am really good in handling failure.
 That was just my way of conditioning my mind.
 That was just a sort of my defense mechanism.

 THE TRUTH IS, I AM REALLY SCARED OF IT.